 The Bible is chocked full of strange and perplexing tales.

 Three days later we find him up on a mountain, with Son Isaac tied up and laying on the alter.
-With knife in hand, Abraham raises his arm, ready to plunge the dagger into Isaac.
+With a knife in hand, Abraham raises his arm, ready to plunge the dagger into Isaac.
 Just then, God says in effect, “Wait, don’t do it; I was just seeing if you would really obey me.”

-I suspect he is wondering if his loyalty and obedience to God is being tested just like Abraham, for he says, “Father, if you are willing, take this cup from me; yet not my will, but yours be done.”
+I suspect he is wondering if his loyalty and obedience to God are being tested just like Abraham, for he says, “Father, if you are willing, take this cup from me; yet not my will, but yours be done.”

 However, God didn’t say, “Hold on, this was just a test of your obedience”; there was no one else to take his place.
 It was Jesus’ job and his purpose to die for the wrongs of the world in order to make us right with God.